 Another innovative approach to a product launch was Grow Marketing’s event announcing Olmeca Altos Tequila Añejo.
 For example, the party included a custom paper flower bar and a social photo booth to ensure attendees interacted with the brand.
 Additionally, the agency focuses on building authentic brand loyalty through their pop-ups, events, tours, and launches.

 To help Target celebrate its support of the LGBTQ community, MKG created a space as part of NYC Pride.
 This area included a Proud Pride Family living room that made the perfect photo opportunities.
 Also, they had swing and confetti booths.

 This multicity marketing agency worked with Patagonia to plan a seven-week tour in a biodiesel-converted Dodge truck.
 During the tour, team members repaired used garments.
 Also, they offered tips to customers.
-Along the way, they shared the entire experience on social media.
+Additionally, they shared the entire experience on social media along the way.

 11. Factory 360

 Sampling events are nothing new.
 In fact, brands have been conducting in-person taste tests almost as long as food and beverage companies have been around.
 However, Factory 360 combined sampling with education when it brought Russian Standard Vodka to the U.S. market.
 In addition to traditional Russian toasts, models interacted with customers and provided information that helped Russian Standard become a success.

 BeCore helped customers indulge their love for adventure with an off-roading event through the Siuslaw Forest.
 For example, guests rode with professional drivers through the most beautiful parts of the Northwest U.S. Also, the weekend included rides on dirt bikes and ATVs.
 Additionally, they did fly fishing and surfing.